WWE News: ‘SmackDown’ Star Blasts Company On His Social Media Bio

 One month before updating his Twitter bio with the above claims, Harper shared a photo of several new NXT t-shirts on his official Instagram account, saying in the caption that all 155 of the black-and-gold brand’s performers get official shirts while he hasn’t had one of his own in his seven years with WWE.
 As reported by WhatCulture, the ex-Wyatt Family member also replied to a follower’s comment, alleging that WWE “took” his friend’s original design and used it for one of his former faction’s t-shirts.

-When Harper was brought back to WWE programming for last month’s Clash of Champions pay-per-view, it came as a surprise to a lot of fans, as he requested for his release from the company in April, not long after he had made a very brief appearance in the Andre the Giant Memorial Battle Royal at WrestleMania 35.
-WWE chose not to grant this request, as subsequent reports suggested that the promotion added a few weeks to his contract in order to make up his time on the shelf due to injury.
+When Harper was brought back to WWE programming for last month’s Clash of Champions pay-per-view, it came as a surprise to a lot of fans, as he requested his release from the company in April, not long after he had made a very brief appearance in the Andre the Giant Memorial Battle Royal at WrestleMania 35.
+WWE chose not to grant his request, and subsequent reports suggested that the promotion added a few weeks to his contract in order to make up his time on the shelf due to injury.
 Likewise, rumors in the lead-up to Clash of Champions hinted that WWE had no creative plans for Harper going forward.

 At the moment, it is believed that Harper has yet to sign a new contract with WWE and may wait for his current deal to expire, as pointed out by WrestlingNews.co.
-As WWE will be holding its next draft on October 11 and 14, there’s a chance he may make the move from Friday Night SmackDown to Monday Night Raw, but for the meantime, he remains a part of the blue brand, helping Erick Rowan out as they continue their feud with Roman Reigns and Daniel Bryan.
+As WWE will be holding its next draft on October 11 and 14, there’s a chance he may make the move from Friday Night SmackDown to Monday Night Raw, but for the meantime, he remains a part of the blue brand, helping Rowan out as they continue their feud with Roman Reigns and Daniel Bryan.